Azure/enterprise-azure-policy-as-code/Docs/ci-cd-github-actions.md

 * [Configure required reviewers](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#required-reviewers) for TENANT-DEPLOY-POLICY and TENANT-DEPLOY-ROLES environments.
 * [Restrict branch](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#deployment-branches-and-tags) to `main` branch for TENANT-DEPLOY-POLICY and TENANT-DEPLOY-ROLES environments.
 * Do not [allow administrators to bypass configured protection rules](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#allow-administrators-to-bypass-configured-protection-rules) for TENANT-DEPLOY-POLICY and TENANT-DEPLOY-ROLES environments.

-## New GitHub Workflows

-Each of the workflows has three (3) jobs:
-* `Build` - Builds the deployment plan
-* `Deploy Policy` - Deploys the policy plan
-* `Deploy Roles` - Deploys the role plan

-The starter kit contains the following workflows:

-* `epac-dev.yaml` is the workflow for the `epac-dev` environment.
-It is triggered on push to any `feature/**` branch.
-* `tenant.yaml` is the workflow for the `epac-prod` or `tenant` environments.
-It is triggered on PR closed to the `main` branch.

-## Testing your Workflows

-To test the actions make a change to a file in the definitions folder.

 ## Previous CI/CD Workflow -- Legacy